 Distance: Every distance is measured in steps.
 When you configure the unit, you will specify the number of steps you want to complete one rotation of the motor shaft.
+This is called the Motor Resolution.
 It is up to you to determine how many steps are required to travel the appropriate distance in your application.

 Speed: All speeds are measured in steps/second.
 Since the number of steps needed to complete one shaft rotation is determined by your programming, it is up to you to determine how many steps per second is required to rotate the motor shaft at your desired speed.
+Speed in steps/second divided by programmed Motor Resolution equals speed in revolutions/second.